 TGah Editor: Change the paragraph below as follows (#3033):

 When dot11S1GOptionImplemented is false, the traffic-indication virtual bitmap, maintained by the AP, shall be transmitted in a TIM element.
 When dot11S1GOptionImplemented is true, the traffic-indication virtual bitmap may be divided into more than one page and each page shall be transmitted in a TIM element, hence, more than one TIM element may appear in an S1G Beacon frame.
 If more than one TIM element is present, then the TIM elements shall be ordered based on their value of the Page Index and Page Slice Number subfields in the Bitmap Control field.
 TIM elements with Page Slice Number equal to 31 (if any) shall be the first ones and ordered from page 0 to page 3, followed by TIM elements (if any) with Page Slice Number from 0 to 30 each of which are also ordered from page 0 to page 3.
-When dot11S1GOptionImplemented is true, the traffic virtual bitmap shall be encoded as defined in 8.4.2.6 (TIM element) where the ADE mode may be used by the AP only if the TIM ADE Support field in the most recently received S1G Capabilities element from every STA with AID included in the TIM element, is 1.
+When dot11S1GOptionImplemented is true, the traffic virtual bitmap shall be encoded as defined in 8.4.2.6 (TIM element) where the ADE mode may be used by the AP only if the TIM ADE Support field in the S1G Capabilities element received from every STA with AID included in the TIM element, is 1.
 Otherwise ADE mode shall not be used to encode the TIM element.

 10.2.2.3 AP TIM transmissions